-A new feature for Version 9 is the ability to link the section view to the plan view by ticking on Dynamic profile.
+We have the ability to link the section view to the plan view by ticking on Dynamic profile.

 Move your cursor along the alignment string in view Plan 1 and the section will dynamically update

 As we asked for cross sections at 10 metre intervals when we generated the road, that is the increment that will be used.
 There will also be additional cross sections at tangent points etc.